danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 When the Lambda Authorizer throws an error or returns a "Deny" policy, APIG won't execute any Lambda handlers.
 This means that the CORS settings you added to the Lambda handler wont be applied.
 That's why we must define additional APIG response resources, to make sure we always return the proper CORS headers.

-You can find all code in <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">this GitHub repo</a>

-And that's it!

 ## In closing

 In this post I focused on the backend and showed you a way to implement "serverless auth".
 But it's fairly easy to use something like <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> and secure the frontend as well.